OOLebedenko/nucleosome-trajectory-processing/README.md

 # nucleosome-trajectory-processing

 This repository contains the scripts and example data for analysis of MD trajectory of nucleosome core particle (NCP).
-You may find our protocol for MD simulation of NCP at https://github.com/OOLebedenko/nucleosome-md-simulation
+You can find our protocol for MD simulation of NCP at https://github.com/OOLebedenko/nucleosome-md-simulation

 ### System requirements